-Students who love performing, theatre, films, and productions and who enjoy working practically with others are highly suited for this course.
+Drama is for students who love performing, theatre, film and working practically with others.
 Students who are interested in developing their confidence and interpersonal skills in a fun and supportive environment are also encouraged to study this course.
 Students looking for a practical and energetic class with thrive in this subject.